Axon-Shield/pki.github.io/docs/implementation/ca-architecture.md

 # CA Architecture

+## Why This Matters

+**For executives:** CA architecture is a 10-20 year decision that determines blast radius of security incidents, operational agility, and migration costs.
+Poor CA architecture creates single points of failure where one compromise invalidates everything.
+Good CA architecture enables operational flexibility while limiting breach impact.
+This is strategic infrastructure planning, not just technical implementation.

+**For security leaders:** CA architecture defines your security boundaries.
+Single-tier CA means one compromise = everything revoked (business catastrophe).
+Multi-tier architecture isolates damage (production CA compromised ≠ development CA compromised).
+This is about blast radius management and defense in depth.
+Getting it wrong means preventable total security failures.

+**For engineers:** CA architecture determines what you can and can't do operationally.
+Want separate certificate lifespans for different services?
+Need that in CA architecture.
+Want to phase out weak algorithms gradually?
+Need multiple CAs.
+Want zero-downtime CA rotation?
+Need proper hierarchy.
+Architecture constraints become your operational constraints for 10+ years.

+**Common scenario:** Your organization needs certificates for production services, development environments, IoT devices, and users.
+Single CA architecture means any compromise invalidates everything.
+Proper CA hierarchy isolates these use cases - production compromise doesn't affect development, service compromise doesn't affect users.
+Architecture determines blast radius.

+---

 > **TL;DR**: Certificate Authority architecture defines the structure, security boundaries, and operational model for certificate issuance.
 Proper CA design using offline root CAs, layered intermediate CAs, and appropriate security controls is fundamental to PKI security and operational resilience.

 ## Overview